-SOLE TRADERS: Running your own business as an individual means you are the sole trader of that enterprise.
-You would be self-employed, the exclusive owner, and sole proprietor of the business.
+Running your own business as an individual means you are the sole trader of that particular micro business or enterprise.

-An individual sole trader is not the same as a company.
-It is a single person carrying on a business, very often in their own name.
+Furthermore, being the individual dealer is not the same as being in charge of a company.
+Instead, it is a single person carrying on a business, very often in their own name.

-In fact, registering as a sole trader is the most common method of starting a business in the United Kingdom.
-Out of all UK businesses, more than 75% register as sole traders.
+In fact, registering as sole trader is the most common method of starting a business in the United Kingdom.
+Out of all UK registered businesses, more than 75% are sole traders.

 As a rule, sole trader businesses are customarily used by operations with a low turnover.
 In most cases, they are low risk ventures run by a single owner.

-You need to notify HM Revenue and Customs if you set up as a sole trader.
+You would need to notify HM Revenue and Customs if you set up as a sole trader.
+Why?
 They would need to know if you intend to start working for yourself.

-In essence, you would be informing HMRC that you plan on being in 'self employed status'.
+In essence, you would be informing HMRC that you plan on having 'self employed status'.
 They would then need to know if the sole trader business will have a 'business name' or a 'trading style'.

 Note: A 'sole proprietor' would own the business 100%.
 They cannot have any partners, and there would be no directors or shareholders.
 Different rules apply if you are setting up a business partnership.

-You will need to register for and file your Self Assessment tax return as part of setting up as a sole trader.
-So, you must register a business as a sole trader (with HMRC) if any of these apply to your situation:
+You would need to register for Self Assessment and then file a tax return.
+So, you must register a business as a sole trader with HMRC if you (any):

-Besides that, anyone moving to the United Kingdom to set up a business would need to apply for a National Insurance number.
+Anyone who is moving to the United Kingdom to set up a business would need to apply for a National Insurance number (NIno).

-The obligations and responsibilities of all sole traders include:
+Additional obligations and responsibilities for all sole traders, includes:

 You can choose to make a voluntary registration.
-It may suit your trading circumstances if you sell to other VAT-registered businesses.
+Doing so might suit your trading circumstances better if you are selling to other VAT-registered businesses.
 It means you would be able to reclaim the VAT.

 Many sole traders work in the construction industry as either a contractor or a subcontractor.
 If this is the case, you would need to register with HM Revenue and Customs for the Construction Industry Scheme (CIS).